Ideation: Generating Business Ideas

 • Cloud tools after AWS

-• AI wrappers after GPT-3/4
+• AI wrappers after GPT-3 and GPT-4

-• No-code tools after Webflow/Bubble
+• No-code tools after Webflow and Bubble

-Exercise: Pick an emerging trend.
+Exercise: pick an emerging trend.
 What tools will people need?

 5. Combining Existing Ideas